Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: Primitive stability implies the Q -conditions

 for all $u\in V$.

-Hence $\rho$ is primitive displacing.
-Since the translation length of an isometry of $X$ is positive if and only if it is loxodromic, we see that $\rho(u)$ is loxodromic for any $u\in F_n$ primitive.
-The rest of the assertions easily follows from primitive displacement. \end{proof}
+Therefore $\rho$ is primitive displacing.
+Notice moreover that by Equation \eqref{*}, the orbit of $o$ by $\gen{\rho(u)}$ is a quasigeodesic, so $\rho(u)$ is hyperbolic by \cite[\S 21]{GhysDelaharpe1990}.
+The rest of the implications easily follow from primitive displacement. \end{proof}